 How to find a reputable jewelry appraiser to get an appraisal

 How old your piece of jewelry is can also impact what it’s worth, making estate jewelry appraisals a little tricky.
 While some of your heirlooms could become valuable showpieces with larger price tags, others go out of style and lose their value.

 Sometimes a local jeweler can help with general inquiries about how much your valuables are worth.
 But to know how to get jewelry appraised and sold, partnering with a reputable online jewelry buyer like Worthy can help.

-Other leading online jewelry and diamond buyers advertise that their appraisers are GIA certified, but that is very different than sending your item to the GIA or IGA laboratory, where it will be inspected and receive a full laboratory report — yours to keep free.
+Other leading online jewelry and diamond buyers advertise that their appraisers are GIA certified, but that is very different than sending your item to the GIA or IGA laboratory, where it will be inspected and receive a full laboratory report — for free.

 Most local, reputable jewelers will give you an appraisal for free.
-Check the National Association of Jewelry Appraisers for a recommendation.
+Check the National Association of Jewelry Appraisers for recommendations on professional appraisers.
 Yelp reviews can also be helpful.

 For lower-end items such as gold chains and rings, and smaller jewelry, a local pawn shop can weigh your items and offer a price that may shock you — pawn shop prices reflect around 13% to the dollar of original price paid.